-The Queensland Health Aboriginal and Torres Strait Islander Cultural Capability Team members acknowledge and pay our respects to our Elders past and present and the Traditional Custodians of the lands on which we live and work to deliver services across Queensland.
+The Queensland Health Aboriginal and Torres Strait Islander Cultural Capability Team members acknowledge the Traditional Custodians of the lands on which we live and work to deliver services across Queensland and pay our respects to our Elders past and present.

 Queensland Health recognises the importance of delivering services that are safe and accessible, both clinically and culturally for Aboriginal and Torres Strait Islander people.
 In 2010, the Queensland Health Aboriginal and Torres Strait Islander Cultural Capability Framework 2010-2033 (PDF, 2.8MB) was launched and a dedicated team was established to lead its implementation state-wide.